wp-plugins/oik-privacy-policy/readme.txt

 1. Sample generated page: from What is a cookie?

 == Upgrade Notice ==
+= 1.1 =
+* Depends upon oik version 1.17 or higher.

 = 1.0 =
 * Depends upon oik version 1.13 or higher.

 == Changelog ==
+= 1.1 =
+* Changed: Updated readme.txt - Business Link website has been redeveloped - samples still available from NI Business Info
+* Changed: Updated readme.txt - Use the cookie-cat plugin to create a table of cookies in your Privacy policy
+* Changed: Improved dependency checking using functions in a 'common' file  ( admin/oik-activation.php )
+* Changed: Now responds to "oik_admin_menu" action.

 = 1.0 =
 * initial version.
 Works with oik version 1.13 or higher